 Tell us about you, your career, and how you founded Rent Tycoons.

 From those experiences, I met many smart people in my life, and their stories are instigating me to jump into an entrepreneur journey.
 However, due to my laziness in nature, I was a bit hesitant to start.
 In 2011, I met a couple who had the idea to leverage underutilized assets at home and monetize them into a side income.
-The underlying of the idea came from the facts that 80% of Singaporean are living in the apartment, and in one single block of apartments consist of at least 90 households.
+The underlying idea came from the fact that 80% of Singaporeans are living in the apartment, and one single block of apartments consist of at least 90 households.

 Imagined, how many underutilized items do you have at home?
 Multiply that by 90, and in one area within 200 meters radius, we have an average of 3 to 4 blocks.
 Secondly, Singapore has a space constraint, and each household may not have sufficient storages to keep those items.
 Third, we live in a clustered neighborhood, but we barely know our own neighbor; how to cultivate the spirit of community and help each other?

 Rent Tycoons was created to offer some solutions to those issues.
 We made the renting process easy, secure, and fun.
 Since inception, despite lack of marketing efforts, we have seen tremendous growth in user registration year on year basis.
 We had witnessed one owner who generated S$10k in a year by renting out her household items from a picnic table, plastic chairs, ladder, drill, and other stuff.
 Some are getting to know their neighbor better and become good friends.